 Production of prototypes will follow, which are then evaluated by the community.
 Everything from the colors of the dial to the lugs in the case design is determined by voting.

 However, certain decisions will have financial implications that will affect the watch’s final product and retail cost.
 CODE41 ensures that this is clear throughout the process and continuously informs its members on both their ongoing investment costs as well as the projected price.

 After every aspect of the watch has been approved, CODE41 will begin the strategic process of preparing the logistics and the production.
 Although the community will play less of an active role in this stage, CODE41 remains communicative and informs members of every development.

 Once the components have been sourced and produced by their partners, they are then sent to the predetermined ateliers for assembly.
 CODE41 will then begin the exciting final delivery phase for its first backers.

 For instance, the brand has just announced the launch of a new chronograph project!
-In just the first video, Claudio D’Amore asks viewers whether they would prefer a mass-produced Swiss movement or custom movement that CODE41 would develop themselves:
+In just the first video, Claudio D’Amore asks viewers whether they would prefer a mass-produced Swiss movement or an in-house movement that CODE41 would develop themselves: